9 Simple Tips to Speed Up an Old Mac

 - Open System Preferences, click on “Accounts” and go to “Login Items”, remove everything you can get away with removing

-- Quickly see available disk space by hitting Command+/ to show a Finder window status bar, if it’s less than 5% of total disk space, delete unnecessary files until you can recoup a couple GB’s of storage
+- Quickly see available disk space by hitting Command+/ to show a Finder window status bar, if it’s less than 5% of total disk space, delete unnecessary files until you can recoup several GB’s of storage

 - Clear Files and Folders Off Desktop – Each file and folder shown on the desktop uses memory to display.
 Use the home folder and their directories to sort and store files, or at the very least, throw everything from the desktop into another folder and keep it in your home directory.
 We’ve covered this tip before and we’ll reiterate it again because it can make quite a difference, especially on older Macs.
 If you can’t remember to do this, there are apps that will do it for you.